 I don’t know why the Norwegian retailers don’t want to sell the Raspberry Pi-branded micro-HDMI to HDMI cable.
 I suspect that retailers fear it would hurt sales of some of the more expensive and outdated cables they already have in their inventory.
 Why bother with maintaining inventory and selling a cheaper and more capable product when you make more money selling a decade-old cable instead?
 I suspect this is the case for all the other official Raspberry Pi accessories as well.
 It fills the same price bracket as the more profitable store brand goods.
 Unlike many store brand electronics, the Raspberry Pi accessories are both high quality and cheap.

 Farnell subsidiary CPC lists the Norwegian layout variant of the Raspberry Pi 400 for sale.
 It’s not listed on Farnell Norway or any other Farnell website.
 CPC only ships to the United Kingdom, however.
 I contacted Farnell Norway, and they told me the product wasn’t available and that it would be removed from the CPC website.
 The product listing is still up on the CPC website with no stock a month later.
 The product page shows that it’s expected in stock in the first week of January 2021.

-Update (): The Swedish retailer Kjell (an RS Components reseller) began accepting pre-orders for the Raspberry Pi 400 with a Norwegian keyboard layout on (two days after I researched and wrote this article).
+Update (): The Swedish retailer Kjell (an RS Components reseller) began accepting pre-orders for the Raspberry Pi 400 with a Norwegian keyboard layout (in Norwegian) on (two days after I researched and wrote this article).
 Kjell doesn’t list an estimated availability date.
 Neither CPC nor Kjell lists just the Norwegian keyboard accessory, though.
 The Raspberry Pi Foundation added Jkollerup as a distributor of the Norwegian keyboard layout Raspberry Pi keyboard accessory on .